Franklin-Graham/Magento-Guide/Measure Creations/BUY NOW.md

 	  The sub-category needs to be configured as per the sub-category set in Pimcore, which will be used for the past-participation check and [[Cart Stacking Limit]].
   ** Incentive Count:
-	  (Give default as "1", will vary based on Pac-Size) ** Incentive Type:
+	  (Give default as "1", will vary based on Pac-Size) ** Related Incentive SKUs:
+      Link the other products with the respective SKU's ** Incentive Type:
 	  none (for Buy Now Products)
   ** Measure Class ID: